tschoolderman/Winc/superpy/README.md

 If needed change directory to `./superpy/`.
 In this guide parts of the code is shown in curly brackets '{}'.
 Arguments are passed in place of the curly brackets based on user input without the brackets.

+To use the help function enter the following code in de CLI:
+> ` python main.py -h`

+To gain access to a command specific help, use the following code:
+> ` python main.py buy -h`

+To view the help of other commands, replace 'buy' with:
+sell, expire, inventory, view-expired, search, date, revenue, profit, export or graph.

 <br/>